zbcoding/discord_always_online/README.md

 # discord_always_online
 Keeps the online status of discord profile online (green icon) no matter how you are using the application on desktop/mobile.

+Ways to use this:
-Use with uptimerobot and replit to automate the script or use another node service with an optional cron job/pinger.
+a) Use with uptimerobot and replit to automate the script
+b) use another node service like onrender with a cron job/pinger (free online cronjob).
 You'll need to add .env if not using replit.

 You'll need a discord webhook bot set up with credentials.